 Dimensions enable ‘slice and dice’ reporting – the ability to drill into a particular dimension and truly understand profitable and unprofitable components of the business.
 They are the key to analytical reporting.

 Accounting systems generally produce three types of reports:

 - Management reports

 Dimensions enable reporting at each of these levels.
 Segment reporting within statutory financial reporting, management reporting by location, business unit or team and real-time analytics by asset or activity.

 Challenges with Dimensions

 But lots of dimensions means lots of detailed transactions.
-Accounting systems need to provide tools to assist with using all these dimensions, or you risk adding significant work to team members required to process transactions with lots of dimensions.
+Accounting systems need to provide tools to assist with using all these dimensions, or you risk adding significant work to team members who are required to process transactions with lots of dimensions.

 Accounting systems need to provide tools to alleviate these challenges, such as automatic allocations based on fixed amounts, percentages or dynamic amounts based on balances of other accounts.
 Standing journals, auto-reversing journals and the ability to easily import journals from spreadsheets also assist in reducing the burden of processing transactions broken up by multiple dimensions.

 An accounting system that supports robotic process automation through automated workflows can also help alleviate some manual processing and enable more detailed transaction entry to support multi-dimensional data entry for detailed analytical reporting.

-If this article to prompted you to consider your accounting software and reporting framework, then perhaps there might be an opportunity to transform your financial reporting and accelerate your decision-marking.
+If this article prompted you to consider your accounting software and reporting framework, then perhaps there might be an opportunity to transform your financial reporting and accelerate your decision-marking.